 Building a new website should be viewed as the beginning of a process, not the end and really the build process should lead into a fruitful relationship with an agency where you can get a support package tailored to suit your ambitions for your business.

-Websites must have regular work done to keep all the various underlying technology up to date.
+Websites must have regular work done to keep all the various underlying technology up to date and keep your web design looking perfect.
 If you don’t have this skill set in house then make sure the agency can offer a support programme that will keep the site safe and secure and to be there on the end of the phone should something such as hacking occur.

 It can be really good to have the same company provide ongoing digital marketing services for your website as it means they will already be familiar with all the underlying technology.

 Your website content is absolutely vital if your website will be an important part of your sales funnel.
-For some companies the website is simply an online presence that allows their brand to be communicated and to keep their clients informed of developments.
+For some companies the web design is simply an online presence that allows their brand to be communicated and to keep their clients informed of developments.

 For the rest of us, the website is the key business driver.
 If you fall into this category or at least would like to see your site drive a ton of business then we can do no more than say that a clear content strategy is vital and we can not recommend anything other than reading ‘ They Ask, You Answer’ by Marcus Sheridan.